Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Filter features in scene/README.md

 ## How to use the sample

 The sample initializes showing the 3D buildings OpenStreetMap layer.
-Click the "Load detailed buildings" button to load an additional scene layer that contains more detailed buildings.
+Tap the "Load" button to load an additional scene layer that contains more detailed buildings.
 Notice how the two scene layers overlap and clip into each other.
-Click the "Filter OSM buildings in extent" button, to set a `SceneLayerPolygonFilter` and filter out the OpenStreetMap buildings within the extent of the detailed buildings scene.
+Tap the "Filter" button to set a `SceneLayerPolygonFilter` and filter out the OpenStreetMap buildings within the extent of the detailed buildings scene.
 Notice how the OSM buildings within and intersecting the extent of the detailed buildings layer are hidden.
-Click the "Reset scene" button to hide the detailed buildings scene layer and clear the OSM buildings filter.
+Tap the "Reset" button to hide the detailed buildings scene layer and clear the OSM buildings filter.

 ## How it works